Kessler syndrome: NORAD, Gabbard and Kessler

 Willy Ley predicted in 1960 that "In time, a number of such accidentally too-lucky shots will accumulate in space and will have to be removed when the era of manned space flight arrives".
-After the launch of Sputnik 1 in 1957, the North American Aerospace Defense Command (NORAD) began compiling a database (the Space Object Catalog) of all known rocket launches and objects reaching orbit: satellites, protective shields and upper- and lower-stage booster rockets.
-NASA later published modified versions of the database in two-line element set, and during the early 1980s the CelesTrak bulletin board system re-published them.
+After the launch of Sputnik 1 in 1957, the US North American Aerospace Defense Command (NORAD) began compiling a database (the Space Object Catalog) of all known rocket launches and objects reaching orbit: satellites, protective shields, and upper- and lower-stage booster rockets.
+NASA later published modified versions of the database in a two-line element set format; and during the early 1980s, the CelesTrak bulletin board system re-published them.

 The trackers who fed the database were aware of other objects in orbit, many of which were the result of in-orbit explosions.
-Some were deliberately caused during the 1960s anti-satellite weapon (ASAT) testing, and others were the result of rocket stages blowing up in orbit as leftover propellant expanded and ruptured their tanks.
+Some were deliberately caused during the 1960s anti-satellite weapon testing, and others were the result of rocket stages blowing up in orbit as leftover propellant expanded and ruptured their tanks.
 To improve tracking, NORAD employee John Gabbard kept a separate database.
 Studying the explosions, Gabbard developed a technique for predicting the orbital paths of their products, and Gabbard diagrams (or plots) are now widely used.
 These studies were used to improve the modeling of orbital evolution and decay.

-When the NORAD database became publicly available during the 1970s, NASA scientist Donald J. Kessler applied to the database of known objects a technique developed to study the asteroid-belt.
+When the NORAD database became publicly available during the 1970s, NASA scientist Donald J. Kessler applied to the database of known objects a technique developed to study the asteroid belt.
 In June 1978, Kessler and Burton Cour-Palais co-authored "Collision Frequency of Artificial Satellites: The Creation of a Debris Belt", demonstrating that the process controlling asteroid evolution would cause a similar collision process in LEO in decades rather than billions of years.
 They concluded that by about 2000, space debris would outpace micrometeoroids as the primary ablative risk to orbiting spacecraft.

 At the time, it was widely thought that drag from the upper atmosphere would de-orbit debris faster than it was created.
 However, Gabbard was aware that the number and type of objects in space were under-represented in the NORAD data and was familiar with their behavior.
 In an interview shortly after the publication of the 1978 Kessler paper, Gabbard coined the term Kessler syndrome to refer to the accumulation of debris; it became widely used after its appearance in a 1982 Popular Science article, which won the Aviation-Space Writers Association 1982 National Journalism Award.